THE ATKINS DIET

 9. Avoid lemon and line juice.
 These are very yin fruits.

 10. Eggs and all protein and fat should be cooked very lightly.
 Please avoid hard-boiled, hard-scrambled or hard-fried eggs or quiche or other hard eggs.
-Instead, eat soft-boiled or poached eggs, or some fried eggs with the yolks runny or at least soft.
+Instead, eat soft-boiled or poached eggs only, or occasionally fried eggs with the yolks runny.
+Also, limit eggs to 8 per week for men and 6 per week for women.

 11. Avoid or minimize nuts, seeds and fruits.
-You may have some toasted almond butter, and perhaps a little of other nut butters, but nuts and seeds are not easy to digest and slightly toxic.
-Fruit is too yin.
+However, do have some toasted almond butter and a little tahini daily.

 12. Avoid wheat and spelt.
 Wheat is too hybridized to be eaten today.